 Business finance is tough to manage and gets even more challenging as you start scaling.
 As your startup grows, no single tool covers all your financial processes.

-If you’re like most companies, you probably started out working with spreadsheets combined with a few different tools to meet your most basic needs.
-Before long, as your needs become more complex, your tech stack begins to grow as you start adding additional financial software systems to it.
+Most companies start out working with spreadsheets combined with a few different tools to meet their most basic needs.
+Before long, as needs become more complex, the tech stack begins to grow as additional financial software systems get added to it.

-The key here is to make sure they all play nice together.
-A well-integrated tech stack with high interoperability can not only streamline data, workflows and collaboration but can also significantly improve your bottom line.
-It helps companies have greater controls, compliance, and visibility.
+The key here is to make sure they all play nicely together.
+A well-integrated tech stack with high interoperability can streamline data, workflows, and collaboration while significantly improving the bottom line.
+What's changed is that integration now means intelligent workflows, when your revenue system detects a billing anomaly, it can automatically flag it in your FP&A platform and adjust forecasts accordingly.

 When considering a financial solution, the term "financial software" is an umbrella concept for a large range of financial solutions.
-While there are a lot of categories you could look at, we have handpicked the 16 most important ones that every company needs to consider at some point in their growth journey to manage and optimize its financial performance.
+While there are many categories to consider, we've handpicked the 15 most important ones that every company needs to consider at some point in their growth journey to manage and optimize financial performance.

 Selecting the best software in each category can be a pretty daunting task.
-There are a lot of vendors in each category, and their suitability for your business may vary based on the size of your company, the type of product and specific features they offer, as well as other factors.
+There are many vendors in each category, and their suitability varies based on company size, product type, specific features offered, and other factors.

-It can take a lot of time to narrow all that down.
+It can take considerable time to narrow all that down.
 We developed this guide to help you do that faster by diving deep into each category to identify top picks that excel in their respective domains.

 Finance Software CategoryDescriptionOur Top Picks